kobbyasomani/t1a3-terminal-app/README.md

 ![My task lists on Trello at the start of coding.](./docs/kasomani_t1a3_trello-board_2048px.jpg)

  I followed a Test-Driven Development (TDD) approach for this project, implementing a range of automated tests for each application feature using Python's built-in unittest module (Python Software Foundation 2022c).
-I also made use of the random and difflib modules (Python Software Foundation 2022b, c) from the Python Standard Library to achieve random selection of secret words, clues, and game messages, and to attempt partial matching of user guesses to secrets.
+I also made use of the difflib and random modules (Python Software Foundation 2022a, 2022b) from the Python Standard Library to achieve random selection of secret words, clues, and game messages, and to attempt partial matching of user guesses to secrets.

 *Python 3 unittest tests and results for the core guessing loop of the game:*